exratione/thywill/doc/serverSetup.md

     node        ALL=(ALL)       NOPASSWD: ALL

-For a production server, you would probably want to constrain the node user's options a little more than the blanket sudo access above.
+For a production server, you would probably want to constrain the node user's options a little more than the blanket sudo access above, or not allow sudo access at all.
+It isn't even needed for the most common service setups using init.d or upstart scripts, or when running behind a proxy server such that the Node.js process won't be binding to a privileged port.

 Install Thywill
 ---------------